ang1337/random-ctf-writeups/MatrixCTF-roulette/roulette_writeup.md

 }
 ```
 In an intended solution it seems like I need to overwrite the value which is pointed by the ```points``` pointer.
 If this memory is overwritten with value that is greater than 10000000, the flag is printed out.
-Meh, it looks too boring ;) I've decided not to be boring but creative and gain remote code execution on the server that hosts this challenge and pop a shell.
+Meh, it looks too boring ;) I've decided not to be boring but creative and gain remote code execution on the server that hosts this challenge and pop a remote shell.

 First of all, need to check the mitigations applied for the given binary: